the happy way

 to swab children

-Rhinoswab Junior has been designed to deliver all the benefits of the existing Rhinoswab but with several novel features that reduce the fear, anxiety and trauma associated with the use of existing standard of care nasal swabs for children 4-12 years of age.
+Rhinoswab Junior has been designed to deliver all the benefits of the existing Rhinoswab but with several novel features that reduce the fear, anxiety and trauma associated with the use of traditional nasal swabs for children 4-12 years of age.

 Introducing rhinoswab Junior